How Does Social Proof Help B2B Buyers & Shorten Sales Cycle?

 For example, let’s look at Reply.io

-Reply flaunts its accreditations on data privacy and security—think SOC 2 certifications and GDPR compliance.
+Reply flaunts its accreditations on data privacy and security, such as SOC 2 certifications and GDPR compliance.
 These aren’t just technicalities; they’re essential for Reply.io users, especially those in heavily regulated industries like finance or healthcare.

 They say, “If it’s not everything we’ve promised, no sweat; you’re covered.